mulka/ploverwiki/Installation-Guide.md

 ## Installation

 Each release has files for all the operating systems we support.
-You only need to grab the files that are relevant to your OS.
+You only need the files that are relevant to your operating system.

 ### Install Plover on Windows